hnatekmarorg/GreatIterator/README.md

 GreatIterator is a Go project designed to iterate on problems using a Language Model (LLM) until the problem is resolved.
 This project is primarily written in Go and includes a Dockerfile for containerization.

 # Installation
-You can install GreatIterator via go install or by using the provided binary releases.
+You can install GreatIterator via go install or by using the provided binary releases or docker.

-Using go install
+## Using go install
 Install the package:

 go install github.com/hnatekmarorg/GreatIterator@latest
 Run the project:
 `GreatIterator --help`
-Using Binary Releases
+## Using Binary Releases
 Download the latest release from the [Releases page](https://github.com/hnatekmarorg/GreatIterator/releases).

 Extract the binary and move it to your PATH: